turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/intro_to_git.markdown

 Run `git status` one more time.
 Since we committed all of our changes, our working directory is now "clean".

+Check `git log` once more.
+We will now see one commit documented in our log.

 This cycle -- make changes, stage changes (`git add`), and commit changes -- is the backbone of a standard git workflow.

 You should use these steps frequently as you're working on a project.

-### Your Turn -- Making More Changes and Commits
+### Practice

 Work through the process again at least 2 more times.
 Create a new file called `file1.txt` in your directory, add some text to it, stage it, and commit it.
 Then repeat the process with another file called `file2.txt`

+### Check for Understanding
+Write on the following questions to synthesize what's been covered.
+* What's the difference between unstaged, staged, and committed changes?
+* How do these states (unstaged, staged, committed) help git keep track of the history of your code?
+* How are `git status` and `git log` used to review the status of our code?
+How are they different?

+When you're finished, post your answers in Slack.

 ## Github

 Github is a platform for hosting git repositories online.
 Before github, developers or companies configured and ran their own independent git servers, and things were much more fragmented.
 Now Github has become the de facto community standard for hosting and sharing repositories.

 You certainly don't need Github to use git, but its popularity and dominance, especially within the open source community, have made the 2 somewhat synonymous for many users.

 As you progress through becoming a more practiced git user, don't forget that these 2 are really distinct things -- `git` provides the core technology for tracking and managing source control changes, while GitHub provides a shared location for hosting git projects.

-### Using GitHub - Basic Workflow
+### Basic Workflow for Using GitHub

 There are a few things we'll need to do to use GitHub to host our newly-created repository:

 1. Create a new repo on GitHub
 2. Add the online repo as a "remote" for our local repository
-3. "push" changes from our local repository to the remote copy that Github is tracking for us
+3. `push` changes from our local repository to the remote copy that Github is tracking for us

 ### Creating a Repository with [Hub](https://github.com/github/hub)

 We can create a repository via the GitHub web interface, but fortunately there's also a very handy command line utility called `Hub` that makes this even easier.

 Let's install it using homebrew: